bcgov/bootstrap-theme/README.md

 `dist/js/bootstrap-theme.min.js`

-You can add the refernces to external style sheet as well as the JS file inside `<link>` and `<script>` tags within the head section.
+You can add the references to external style sheet as well as the JS file inside `<link>` and `<script>` tags within the head section.

-- It it worth noting that your path may be different depending on your project strcuture
+- It it worth noting that your path may be different depending on your project structure

 ```html
 <head>